speechbrain/speechbrain/recipes/PeoplesSpeech/ASR/transformer/README.md

 The full dataset will occupy around 3 TB of storage and must be obtained following the standard HuggingFace dataset process in the [corresponding HuggingFace people's speech repository](https://huggingface.co/datasets/MLCommons/peoples_speech).

-By default, our recipe set the HuggingFace environmental variable *HFç_DATASETS_OFFLINE* to disable the download of the dataset.
+By default, our recipe set the HuggingFace environmental variable *HF_DATASETS_OFFLINE* to disable the download of the dataset.
 This is because we ask the user to download it before, like for any other recipe.
 Indeed, we do not want a recipe script, potentially run on GPUs nodes, to take hours downloading a dataset first.